bash-my-aws/bash-my-aws/docs/command-reference.md

     Bash-my-AWS provides short memorable commands for managing resources in Amazon Web Services.

-Bash-my-AWS provides over 120 commands for managing AWS Resources.
-Much has been done to make them *discoverable*, *memorable* and hopefully in most cases *obvious*.
+Bash-my-AWS provides over 120 commands for managing AWS Resources but fear not!

+Effort has been put into making them *discoverable*, *memorable* and hopefully in most cases *obvious*.

 The reference material below is all extracted from the source of the commands.